Simple Tips and Advice for Joining in with Veganuary was originally published in January 2019 and updated in January 2022.

 There are so many plant-based milks to choose from, you’ll be spoilt for choice.
 Soya, almond, hemp, rice, cashew, pea – take your pick.
 This really is a personal preference.
 If you’re looking for something creamier, try cashew, soya or coconut milk.
 If you’re concerned about getting enough protein, try pea, soya, oat or hemp milk.

-I wrote a blog post last year about finding the perfect vegan cheese.
-At the time, my favourite was Cheezly.
-At the moment, my favourite is Violife – which I think is what Pizza Hut use on their vegan pizzas.
+I wrote a blog post several years ago about finding the perfect vegan cheese.
+At the time, my favourite was Cheezly, but then I discovered Violife.
+I think it’s what Pizza Hut use on their vegan pizzas.
 Again, you’ll find an array of different makes, from big names to supermarket own brands.
-Some are really strong, like Sainsbury’s – I actually wretched when I tried theirs.
+Some are strong, like Sainsbury’s – I actually heaved when I tried theirs.
 It was not good.
 But, if you like a really strong tasting, whiffy cheese – perhaps this is the one for you!

 The most common meat alternative is tofu and cooked correctly, it’s really nice.
 Remember that tofu is tasteless, so you’ll need to marinate it or add some flavour.
 Sometimes all you need is a bit of salt and pepper.
 Tempeh and seitan are also used as meat substitutes.